-Businesses that discharge wastewater containing nondomestic pollutants must abide by local limits and follow industry-specific Best Management Practices (BMPs) to keep their wastewater as clean as reasonably possible.
+Businesses that discharge wastewater containing nondomestic pollutants must abide by Prohibited Discharge Standards and follow industry-specific Best Management Practices (BMPs) to keep their wastewater as clean as reasonably possible.

 BMPs can prevent the release of pollutants that can damage the sewers or the treatment plant, cause the plant to release pollutants that violate its Permit, or endanger wastewater personnel.

 For example, restaurants that do not properly maintain their grease interceptors can cause grease clogs in the sewer resulting in sewer backups into streets or basements; auto repair shops that do not properly dispose of used solvents can cause an explosion hazard in the sewer or at the plant headworks; and car wash operations that use acidic cleaners and do not properly neutralize their wastewater prior to discharge can cause acid damage to the sewers.

 The City of Spokane requires all Significant Industrial Users to obtain a Wastewater Discharge Permit.

 A Significant Industrial User is: